savonet/liquidsoap/doc/content/json.md

 # f : (float) -> unit = <fun>

 f(infinity);;
 # error(kind="json",message="Infinite or Nan number cannot be represented in JSON.
-You might want to consider using the `json5` representation.""")
+You might want to consider using the `json5` representation.")
 ```

 Generic JSON objects